Touffy/client-zip/README.md

   - `input`: something that contains your data; it can be a `File`, a `Blob`, a `Response`, some kind of `ArrayView` or a raw `ArrayBuffer`, a `ReadableStream<Uint8Array>` (yes, only Uint8Arrays, but most APIs give you just that type anyway), an `AsyncIterable<ArrayBuffer | ArrayView | string>`, … or just a string.

 The function returns a `Response` immediately.
 You don't need to wait for the whole ZIP to be ready.
 It's up to you if you want to pipe the Response somewhere (e.g. if you are using `client-zip` inside a ServiceWroker) or let the browser buffer it all in a Blob.

+# Contributing

+If you want to play with the WebAssembly module, I recommend that you install [the WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) using your OS's package manager rather than the version of `wat2wasm` published on `npm`.